Certificate in Business & Digital Skills | Part-time

 Modules within this programme include:

-• Applied Digital Skills for Business, 10 ECTS
+Digital Skills and Literacy for Business, 10 ECTS

 SB Funder Logos